Online age verification laws in the United States: Georgia

 On April 23, 2024, Georgia enacted SB 351, which became Act 463.
 Act 463 requires platforms to verify the age of users of social media platforms and require users under 16 years of age to have parental consent before creating an account.
 It also requires schools to ban all social media platforms, including YouTube.
 Before the law was signed NetChoice sent a veto request to Kemp claiming the law was unconstitutional and was bad policy.
 After the bill was enacted, ACLU and NetChoice criticized the bill.

 NetChoice sued two months before the law's effective date.
-The Judge is Amy Totenberg. the suit claims that the law violates the First Amendment and Fourteenth Amendments.
+Judge Amy Totenberg blocked the law from taking effect after finding it to be likely unconstitutional in June 2025.
+The case was appealed to the Eleventh Circuit.